coloradodigitalservice/incorporating-equity-decisions-public/README.md

 When pursuing community participation, consider if there are any barriers to being able to participate.
 See the [Community Partnership Principles Guide](https://drive.google.com/file/d/1fAVPagoNvor7mmBeIaPsEa2_9ksAK_On/view?usp=sharing) from the Colorado Equity Alliance for more information and ideas for compensation.

 1. **Beforehand**
-Before bringing the participants together, the facilitator(s) should work to create a basic timeline of events that cover all aspects of the experience.
+<br>Before bringing the participants together, the facilitator(s) should work to create a basic timeline of events that cover all aspects of the experience.
 The facilitator(s) should rely on subject matter experts to inform the timeline.
 With the example above, the timeline might look something like this:

 | Triggering Event ➡️ | Discovering the Benefit ➡️ | Applying ➡️ | Waiting ➡️ | Decision |
 |--------------------|---------------------------|------------|-----------|----------|

 2. **Introductions**
-At the beginning of the exercise, share the agenda and communicate the goals for the meeting.
+<br>At the beginning of the exercise, share the agenda and communicate the goals for the meeting.
 Indicate that everyone present has different relevant expertise they bring to today’s exercise in the form of their individual lived and day to day experiences.
 Acknowledging this definition of expertise, then ask everyone to introduce themselves and what expertise they are bringing to the meeting.

 3. **Split into groups and map the experience**
-Split the participants into meaningful groups where people with similar expertise can work together.
+<br>Split the participants into meaningful groups where people with similar expertise can work together.
 Ask each group to map their own experience along the timeline (generated in step one).
 Each step should be represented as a single idea.
 For example, if using a whiteboard with post-it notes, each step should be represented as a single post-it note.
 In addition to capturing each step, encourage participants to capture pain-points they have experienced along the way.

 4. **Share**
-Once each group has completed their timeline, they should present to the larger group.
+<br>Once each group has completed their timeline, they should present to the larger group.
 As groups are presenting, encourage the rest of the participants to take note of questions, feedback, and things that surprised or interested them.

 5. **Discuss**
-After the presentations, ask participants to share the notes they took with one another.
+<br>After the presentations, ask participants to share the notes they took with one another.
 Did the exercise prompt any new ideas for improving the experience?

 6. **Combine**
-After the meeting, the facilitator(s) should take the time to combine all of the timelines into one artifact and share back with the group.
+<br>After the meeting, the facilitator(s) should take the time to combine all of the timelines into one artifact and share back with the group.
 From here, the team could use this mapping to identify new approaches to improving the experience.

 #### 4/ Prioritization
 In order to run this play, a team should dedicate at least one hour.
 Use this exercise to create a focus for the team during an implementation phase.
 1. **Before**
 <br>This exercise is appropriate if the team has a clear sense of shared strategy.
 Before the meeting, the team should have already worked to create a vision and/or roadmap.
 They should be aware of what is important to achieving that strategy in the near future.

 2. **Generate Ideas**
 <br>Remind participants of the larger strategy and ask them to brainstorm ideas that represent work that the team could do in order to achieve that strategy in the near term.
 Give everyone 10 minutes to individually brainstorm as many ideas as possible.

 3. **Group and Sort**
 <br>In the next 10 minutes, ask participants to collaboratively clean up the responses by grouping similar ideas together.

 4. **Order by Impact**
 <br>Order the groupings of ideas  by order of impact.

 Remind participants that impact should not be measured by the number of people, but rather by the quality of experience for all impacted directly or indirectly by the service.
 For example, if weighing an idea to “make a website accessible by screen reader” against an idea to “add a new FAQ section to the website,” the first idea is higher impact because it enables access for people with limited or no ability to see.

 ## More to Come

 This document is a labor of love created by the Colorado Digital Service.
 The intent is for this to be a living document modified by continuous feedback from its use.
 We encourage others to utilize these practices and, more importantly, help us improve them.

 Interested in following along with the work of the Colorado Digital Service?
 Submit an [interest form](https://docs.google.com/forms/d/e/1FAIpQLSecwi64CcRK16OMtwNmPYBxoWDUIfk3wl_PYm5-qMLZFr9BFA/viewform?usp=send_form) to stay connected.
 You can also check out our work at our [Colorado Digital Service](https://oit.colorado.gov/colorado-digital-service) website, [GitHub](https://github.com/coloradodigitalservice), [Linkedin](https://www.linkedin.com/company/colorado-digital-service), or [Twitter](https://twitter.com/ColoradoDS).